Fundamental Aspects of Perimeter Security Barriers

 • Blast or high-pressure resistance

-• Environmental resistance (sunlight, wind, rain, cold, heat)
+• Environmental/corrosion resistance (sunlight, wind, rain, cold, heat)

-• Attachment to existing structure via chemical or mechanical anchors
+• Attachment to existing structure via adhesive or mechanical anchors

 • Opportunity for installation on specialty surfaces such as water, rock, ice or other surfaces

-The prohibition of electrical conductivity is a physical security measure that prevents the unauthorized transfer of electricity through a system.
+The prohibition of conductive electricity is a physical security measure that prevents the unauthorized transfer of electricity through a system.
 This is usually done by using insulation, such as rubber, plastic or metal, to separate the electrical components of the system from each other and prevent any accidental or deliberate contact between them.

-The level of visibility through the product allowed.
-This is measured by a percentage of the light or views passing through a PSB.
+Opacity refers to the level of visibility through the product allowed.
+This is measured by a percentage of the light or views passing through a perimeter security barrier.

-A physical security measure that ensures that air can freely circulate to reduce the risk of fire and other safety hazards.
-It involves maintaining proper ventilation, ensuring that all openings are not blocked and that all air ducts are clear and unobstructed.
+Allowing airflow is a physical security measure that ensures that air can freely circulate to reduce the risk of fire and other safety hazards.
+It involves maintaining proper ventilation, ensuring that all openings are not blocked, and that all air ducts are clear and unobstructed.

-Additional products placed on the PSB to bolster the security level.
-They may include:
+Other obstacles and accouterment products can be placed on the PSB to bolster the security level.
+These may include:

 • Signage

-A physical security measure that restricts entrance to a property, building, or room to authorized persons.
-It involves the use of locks, keys, access cards, biometric scans or other security measures to ensure that only those with the proper credentials can
+Access control is a physical security measure that restricts entrance to a property, building, or room to authorized persons.
+It involves the use of locks, keys, access cards, biometric scans, or other security measures to ensure that only those with the proper credentials can

-Platform for intrusion detection is a system that monitors and detects unauthorized access to a physical space or It typically includes sensors, cameras and other security devices that are connected to a central control system, which then sends out alerts to personnel when an intrusion is detected.
+Electronic intrusion detection systems: Perimeter security barriers can be a platform for electronic intrusion detection systems that monitor and detect unauthorized access to a physical space or facility.
+These typically include sensors, cameras and other security devices that are connected to a central control system, which then sends out alerts to personnel when an intrusion is detected.

-Aesthetic value in physical security refers to the visual appeal of a security system, such as CCTV cameras, lighting fixtures and other security equipment.
-It is important to consider the aesthetic value of a security system when designing a security plan, as it can influence the effectiveness of the system, as well as the overall look of the premises.
+Appearance or Aesthetic Value refers to the visual appeal of a physical security system.
+It is important to consider aesthetic value when designing a security plan, as it can influence the effectiveness of the security system, as well as the overall look of the premises.

 Conclusion

-This guide to select aspects of perimeter security barriers provides descriptions and selections of security products, evaluated various materials and designs and identifies potential vulnerabilities and threats such as human scaling, cutting and vehicular attacks.
-By addressing the aspects presented in this guide, security professionals can ensure that the chosen perimeter security solutions meet the specific functional and protective needs of their environments, from residential areas to critical infrastructure.
+This introductory guide to perimeter security barriers provides information to facilitate an improved understanding of the characteristics of these products.
+By identifying potential vulnerabilities and threats that merit consideration when selecting and implementing fencing technology used for perimeter security barriers, this document assists security professionals with ensuring that the perimeter security solutions they select and specify meet the specific functional and protective needs of end-user environments, from residential areas to critical infrastructure.

 More information on how to participate in and propose standards activities can be found here.